 From industry to simulation

 After starting at MIT, Fortier became interested in learning more about national laboratory research capabilities.
 Her advisor, Sacit Cetiner, an INL senior research and development scientist and the director of the joint INL and MIT Center for Reactor Instrumentation and Sensor Physics, saw an opportunity to help Fortier use her knowledge to tackle advanced nuclear challenges.
-He offered Fortier a chance to join a project focused on developing a supervisory control system, funded by an anonymous charitable foundation through the MIT Office of Foundation Relations.
+He offered Fortier a chance to join a project focused on developing a supervisory control system, funded by BT Charitable Foundation through the MIT Office of Foundation Relations.

 “Lauren was well-versed in reactor operating procedures, which gave her the optimal set of skills to prove that increased automation in nuclear reactors is a worthy effort,” said Cetiner.
 “She looked at the problem in a methodical fashion, which allowed her to progress from very simplistic investigations to complex automation demonstrations in just a couple of months.”